ouspg/SecurityEngineering/Week1_Threats/README.md

 </details>

-These policies are to be kept quite straight-forward and easily understandable for any employee, this includes explaining certain not well-known words, for example a VPN or a network perimeter.
-The second lecture "Threat Models and Security Policies" gives very good advice on how to write a sensible policy.
+These policies are to be kept quite straight-forward and easily understandable for any employee, this includes explaining certain not well-known topics, for example a VPN or a network perimeter.
+The second lecture "Threat Models and Security Policies" gives very good advice on how to write sensible policies.

 You should also check [this](https://csrc.nist.rip/publications/nistpubs/800-12/800-12-html/chapter5.html) for detailed advice and explanation on for example types of policies.
 For example chapter 5.2.2 gives good insight on what basic components are good for issue-specific policies.
 You don't have to contain yourself to just text, you may include for example pictures and data-flow charts where beneficial.